kubeslice/worker-operator/README.md

 cd worker-operator
 ```

-2. Adjust `VERSION` variable in the Makefile to change the docker tag to be built.
+2. Adjust the `VERSION` variable in the Makefile to change the docker tag to be built.
 Image is set as `docker.io/aveshasystems/worker-operator:$(VERSION)` in the Makefile.
 Change this if required.

 ```console